ethanberke/React-MVP/README.md

 Galvanize Recipes App
-The Galvanize Recipes App is a web application designed to display various recipes contributed by the members of Galvanize Operation Level Up, MCSPB-2309.
+The Galvanize Recipes App is a web application designed to display various recipes contributed by the members of Galvanize Operation Level Up MCSPB-2309 cohort.
 It allows users to view recipes, contribute their own recipes, and browse through different culinary creations.

 Functionality:
 View Recipes: Users can browse through a list of available recipes.